bahasa-kita/api-version2-docs/docs/STT-API-Monitoring.md

 ### **"How to Use" Flow**
   1. Get your token with [Our API](./Auth-API.md)
-  2. Upload metadata to change priority.
-  3. Wait for response, and engine will change priority.
+  2. Wait for response, and engine will change priority.

 ### **Host:**
   [https://api.bahasakita.co.id](https://api.bahasakita.co.id)